kimjihae3/cs361/README.md

 and run it again to receive the differnt word in Spanish (ex.
 Thank you).

 Clear instructions for how to RECEIVE data from the microservice you implemented
-- First, install zeroMQ to receive the request.
+- First, install zeroMQ to receive the data from the server program.
 For python, you can use "pip install pyzmq".
 - My server program imports Translator from googletrans to translate the requsted English text to Spanish.
 - When client program sends a request, my server program will translate the reqeusted text.
 - Then, my client program receives the translated word and prints in on the screen.